time4tea/gopro-dashboard-overlay/README.md

 Files created by the program will be created with the same uid that owns the mapped directory.

-Note Currently you can't easily use "GPU Profiles" with the docker image - you'll need to map a Docker volume for the folder "/home/dash/.gopro-graphics" to a suitable folder.
-This will be fixed in a later release.
+You can use the `--cache-dir` and `--config-dir` command line arguments to configure where the cache and config dirs are, thereby making it easier to use persistent mapped volumes.

 ### Installing and running with pip